-Peter's practice spans a wide variety of corporate matters, both domestic and international, including:
+Peter is Co-Chair of the firm’s 200-attorney Corporate Department.
+His practice spans a wide variety of corporate matters, both domestic and international.

 - mergers and acquisitions